netease-im/camellia/docs/redis-proxy/redis-proxy.md

 * /check
 if server.port is reachable, return http.code=200,
 else return http.code=500
+* /monitor
+get the metrics（tps、rt、slow command、hot key、big key、hot key cache），response is a json，the metrics' refresh interval seconds is same as RedisMonitor
 * /custom
 a custom api, you can override it, and use different params to distinguish different request type.